-Permafrost underlies 35–50% of the Canadian land surface.
-Most of this area will experience persistent loss of subsurface ice in the 21st century, leading to irreversible landscape transformations, profound challenges for the design and maintenance of infrastructure and threats to the health of northerners.
+Permafrost underlies more than a third of the Canadian land surface.
+Most of this area will experience persistent loss of subsurface ice in and beyond the 21st century, leading to irreversible landscape changes, profound challenges for the design and maintenance of infrastructure and threats to the health of northerners.

-PermafrostNet offers the critical mass, diversity of expertise and communication that no single research group or government agency has.
-It supports the work of 16 professors at 12 universities and has 31 collaborators and more than 40 partnering organisations nationally and internationally.
-The network will train 24 doctoral students, 17 Master’s students, four postdoctoral fellows and 16 northern research assistants.
+NSERC PermafrostNet offers the critical mass, diversity of expertise and communication that no single research group or government agency has.
+It supports the work of 15 professors at 11 universities and has 31 collaborators and more than 40 partnering organizations nationally and internationally.
+The network aims to train 60 highly qualified people, including doctoral students, master’s students, postdoctoral fellows and northern research assistants.
+Stakeholders include federal, provincial, territorial and Indigenous governments as well as northern communities, resource exploitation and construction companies, scientists studying phenomena affected by permafrost, and international organizations such as the Intergovernmental Panel on Climate Change (IPCC).

 Permafrost, ground remaining below 0°C for at least two consecutive years, is a product of a cold climate.
 It commonly extends to depths of tens or hundreds of metres and has been frozen for centuries to millennia.
 During thaw, permafrost changes fundamentally, as is intuitively understood from the difference between concrete-like frozen soil and soft, wet mud or liquefied slurry.
-The complex and long-term interactions of climate, geology and ecology determine ground temperature and ice content, making them difficult to predict and variable at short distance.
+The complex and long-term interactions of climate, geology and ecology determine ground temperature and ice content, making them difficult to predict.
 Unlike snow or vegetation, permafrost cannot easily be observed from satellites or aircraft as it is hidden beneath the active layer, the surface layer of the ground that thaws each summer.

-Many Canadian organisations are mandated to generate, mobilise or use permafrost knowledge.
-These include the Geological Survey of Canada (GSC) and territorial geological surveys, Transport Canada (TC) and territorial departments of transportation, Environment and Climate Change Canada (ECCC), the Canada Centre for Mapping and Earth Observation (CCMED), Polar Knowledge Canada (POLAR), northern research institutes and colleges, Indigenous organisations, Lands and Water Boards, as well as a broad range of industries and corporations.
+Many Canadian organizations are mandated to generate, mobilize or use permafrost knowledge.
+These include territorial geological surveys and the Geological Survey of Canada (GSC), Transport Canada (TC) and territorial departments of transportation, Environment and Climate Change Canada (ECCC), the Canada Centre for Mapping and Earth Observation (CCMED), Polar Knowledge Canada (POLAR), northern research institutes and colleges, Indigenous organizations, Land and Water Boards, as well as a broad range of industries and corporations.
 Permafrost, which is inherently data sparse but also changing rapidly, requires coordinated research and partnership across the country for generating relevant knowledge and translating it into effective action.
-PermafrostNet, by focusing on data integration, synthesis and prediction will consolidate insight and efforts across the country and build the innovative methods and techniques for data handling and prediction needed by Canadians.
+NSERC PermafrostNet, by focusing on data integration, synthesis and prediction will consolidate insight and efforts across the country and build the innovative methods and techniques for data handling and prediction needed by Canadians.

 Canada’s Arctic Foreign Policy opens with the statement “The Arctic is fundamental to Canada’s national identity.”
 When a large part of this foundation is changing, then understanding this change becomes a priority.
-PermafrostNet is strategic because it will inform policy, shape practice and focus research related to a new and rapidly growing challenge.
-It is urgent and a strategic priority for Canada because permafrost thaw is an emergent challenge for which it currently lacks preparation and that will have a profound influence on its landmass.
+NSERC PermafrostNet is strategic as it will inform policy, shape practice and focus research related to a new and rapidly growing challenge.
+It is an urgent and a strategic priority for Canada because permafrost thaw is an emergent challenge that will have a profound influence on Canada’s landmass, a change the country is not currently prepared for.

-Coordinated research on permafrost thaw in Canada is not optional; it is urgently required in order to mitigate a crisis that is clearly visible already, that is expected to intensify and that will dominate the Canadian North throughout the 21st century.
-With its focus on data integration and pilot projects using machine learning, PermafrostNet builds a foundation for the informed use of artificial intelligence and big data analytics as emerging technologies to support climate change adaptation in Canada’s north.
+Coordinated research on permafrost thaw in Canada is urgently required in order to mitigate a crisis that is clearly visible already.
+This crisis is expected to intensify and will dominate the Canadian North throughout the 21st century.
+With its focus on data integration and pilot projects using machine learning, NSERC PermafrostNet builds a foundation for the informed use of artificial intelligence and big data analytics as emerging technologies to support climate change adaptation in Canada’s north.
 Finally, the network’s intense northern focus and attention to Indigenous involvement make it a strategic step toward building a diversified and competitive research base.
 Canada has vast mineral deposits, oil and gas reserves, and renewable resources from forestry, animal populations and fisheries.
 A large proportion of these resources are situated in the Arctic where permafrost and its thaw affect the design, construction, and maintenance of infrastructure, as well as land reclamation and waste management.

 The observed and anticipated impacts of permafrost thaw are profound and will persist for decades.
 They occur at the landscape scale due to climate change and at the site level due to disturbance from human activity, infrastructure or wildfire.
 As permafrost thaw changes land surface and hydrologic systems, it may also transform the location and character of cumulative effects from human activity.
 Effective solutions for economically competitive development of Arctic resources need to be well informed and forward-looking, founded on reliable evidence and predictions.
 Permafrost knowledge and products, such as predictions of future permafrost conditions, are required for minimising risk for ecosystems and infrastructure in the long term.
 Equally, the systematic monitoring, scientific and community-based, of permafrost, in the built environment and for revealing shifting ecological baselines, is a prerequisite for evidence-based decision making in a changing Arctic.

-PermafrostNet builds on previous initiatives with permafrost components and consolidates and links their outcomes.
-These include ADAPT (Arctic Development and Adaptation to Permafrost in Transition, NSERC Discovery Frontiers, 2011–2015), the CCRN (Changing Cold Regions Network, NSERC Climate Change and Atmospheric Research, 2013–2018) and the CNRCWP (Canadian Network for Regional Climate and Weather Processes, NSERC Climate Change and Atmospheric Research, 2013–2018).
+NSERC PermafrostNet builds on previous initiatives with permafrost components and consolidates and links their outcomes.
+These include NSERC funded initiatives; ADAPT (Arctic Development and Adaptation to Permafrost in Transition); the CCRN (Changing Cold Regions Network,) and the CNRCWP (Canadian Network for Regional Climate and Weather Processes).

 The collaborative research environment we envision to build in this partnership network is based on six principles: